zaiisao/Documentation/en/Interactive Broadcast/role_web.md

 title: Switch the Client Role
 description:
 platform: Web
-updatedAt: Thu Dec 13 2018 16:04:00 GMT+0000 (UTC)
+updatedAt: Thu Dec 13 2018 16:04:04 GMT+0000 (UTC)
 ---
 # Switch the Client Role
-Before switching the client role, ensure that you have finished preparing the development environment.
-See [Integrate the SDK](../../en/Interactive%20Broadcast/web_prepare.md) for more information.
+Before switching the client role, ensure that you prepared the development environment.
+See [Integrate the SDK](../../en/Interactive%20Broadcast/web_prepare.md).

 ## Implementation
-On the Web Client, the client role is switched with the following three interfaces:
+On the Web Client, the client role is switched with the following methods:

-- `client.publish`: Publish the local stream
+- `client.publish`: Publish the local stream.

 	```
 		client.publish(localStream, function (err) {